Shrimp come in a surprisingly huge range of sizes, varieties, and preparations — fresh and frozen, wild and farmed, jumbo and teeny tiny.

 Plus, shelled shrimp is generally more expensive, and there’s a higher likelihood that its been mangled or mishandled somewhere along the line.

-For the same reasons, you should also buy shrimp with the vein in and remove it on your own.
+For the same reasons, you may also prefer to buy shrimp with the vein in and remove it on your own.
 Yes, deveining (that’s taking out the intestinal tract, which can be filled with sand and debris) is an extra step, but the rewards pay off in a better-tasting product.

-The more intact the shrimp, the less likely it’s been treated with sodium tripolyphosphate too (see “Watch Out for This Ingredient” above for more info on that additive).
+The more intact the shrimp, the less likely it’s been treated with sodium tripolyphosphate too.

 To remove the shell from fresh or defrosted shrimp, just slide your thumb in where the legs are to loosen it, then peel it away, leaving the tail on, if you prefer, or gently pinching it off.